We invite you to join the American Society for Political and Legal Philosophy (ASPLP)—the society that produces NOMOS.

 We are sustained mostly by membership dues; we hope you will help support the ASPLP by becoming a member or making a donation!

-The ASPLP has benefited greatly from the generous support of Boston University School of Law, Brown University's Political Theory Project, Duke University School of Law, New York University's College of Arts & Science-Social Sciences, Princeton University's Center for Human Values, and Stanford University's School of Humanities and Sciences.
+The ASPLP has benefited greatly from the generous support of Boston University School of Law, Brown University's Political Theory Project, Duke University School of Law, Harvard University's Edmond & Lily Safra Center for Ethics, New York University's College of Arts & Science-Social Sciences, Princeton University's Center for Human Values, and Stanford University's School of Humanities and Sciences, as well as from a bequest by Professor John Ladd of Brown University, a former Secretary-Treasurer and President of the Society .

 © American Society for Political and Legal Philosophy, All Rights Reserved